poxrud/HTML5_Challenge_1/README.md

 Notes
 --------
 Unfortunately I had to use a nasty hack to get the file saving method to work.
-A much better approach would be to use the new FileWriter API, unfortunately it is still not supported in most browser.
+A much better approach would be to use the new FileWriter API, however it is still not supported in most browser.